Intensive Outpatient Treatment for OCD by Telehealth: Is it as effective as in-person therapy?

-Research throughout the COVID pandemic suggested OCD symptoms were stable or improved for about two-thirds of individuals, with one-third experiencing worsening symptoms.
+Research throughout the COVID pandemic suggested OCD symptoms were stable or improved for about two-thirds of individuals.
+However, one-third experienced worsening symptoms.
+If you’re looking for OCD Treatment-Huntsville resources, understanding these symptom patterns is important.
+Furthermore, Behavioral Sciences’ OCD Treatment-Huntsville providers take these research findings into account when designing support plans.

 A recent publication in the Journal of Obsessive-Compulsive and Related Disorders reported on the efficacy of intensive CBT telehealth for OCD during the COVID-19 pandemic.
 Two matched samples with 239 pre-COVID in-person (IP) and 239 COVID telehealth (TH) were compared for effectiveness in treating OCD and depressive symptoms.
-Both were found effective, with the TH group requiring an additional 2.6 treatment days.
+Both were found effective.
+However, the TH group required an additional 2.6 treatment days.
 These findings reinforce our experience in treatment using telehealth, especially for individuals with complicated OCD who do not have access to IP treatment.
+In fact, our OCD Treatment-Huntsville practice has integrated telehealth into many of their therapy protocols as a result.

 David L. Barnhart, EdD